gchure/phd/src/chapter_03/section_09_methods.md

 data, we determined that when $\mu < \sigma$ or $(1 - \mu) < \sigma$, the mean fold-change in gene expression was over or underestimated for the lower and upper limit, respectively.
-This means that there are maximum and minimum levels of fold-change that can be detected using flow cytometry which are set by the distribution of fold-change measurements resulting from various sources of day-to-day variation.
+This means that there are maximum and minimum levels of fold-changes that can be detected using flow cytometry which are set by the distribution of fold-change measurements resulting from various sources of day-to-day variation.
 This results in a systematic error in the calculation of the free energy, making proper inference beyond these limits